DucManhPhan/DucManhPhan.github.io/_posts/2020-04-30-Facade-pattern.md

         The URL class is an interesting example of the Facade pattern.
 It's doing a lot of stuff here, opening and closing connections, making sure we've got things formatted the right way, handling streams on the backend, ...

-    - javax.faces.context.FacesContext.
+    - javax.faces.context.FacesContext

         Now, Faces is part of the J2EE pattern, Faces has a fairly complex API, and interacting with the context can be quite difficult.
 So this is an great example of the Facade pattern.

 <br>